Frequently Asked Questions

 When running Ant 1.4 on Windows XP and JDK 1.4, I get

-various errors when trying to
+various errors when trying to <exec>, fork<java>or access environment variables.

-wrapper script of Ant 1.5 fails for Cygwin ifANT_HOME
+The antwrapper script of Ant 1.5 fails for Cygwin ifANT_HOMEis set to a Windows style path.

-is broken in Ant 1.5.2. - Why do my custom task containers see Unknown Elements in Ant 1.6 - they worked in Ant 1.5?
+- Why do my custom task containers see Unknown Elements in Ant 1.6 - they worked in Ant 1.5?

 - The program I run via <java> throws an exception but I can't seem to get the full stack trace.